Cornbread Sticks

 • Buttermilk -- or add a splash of vinegar to plain milk to make your own buttermilk

 • Cornmeal Mix -- makes baking cornbread even easier with the leavening agent and salt already mixed in.
+I use Martha White brand.
+Brands do vary regarding how much flour they have in the mix.

 • All Purpose Flour -- provides structure and tenderness to the corn sticks.